Kabuswe/Cloud-Web-Scraping/README.md

 ## Build flow

-It always helps to know the end goal of a project to better understand what features to implement.
-Below is a list of steps we’ll take to reach our end goal:
+Having a clear understanding of the end goal of a project can help guide the development process and ensure that the necessary features are implemented.
+To help you understand the steps we will take to achieve our end goal, we have listed them below:

 - Build a web scraper In python,
 - Containerise the python web scraper using Docker,